dingotiles/dingo-postgresql-broker/README.md

 ### `/serviceinstance`

-This `patroni-broker` documents the assignment of each container/node in a cluster to a backend broker/cell.
+This `dingo-postgresql-broker` documents the assignment of each container/node in a cluster to a backend broker/cell.

 ```
 curl -s ${ETCD_CLUSTER}/v2/keys/serviceinstances/ | jq -r ".node.nodes[].key"